 - You and your animal will be included in the largest online database of U.S. service animals.

-- We supply numerous resources to help you secure a support animal; this includes a variety of things, such as a licensed medical professional, should you need an official letter for a landlord or airport.
+- We supply numerous resources to help you secure a support animal; this includes a variety of things, such as a licensed medical professional, should you need an official letter for a landlord.

-- You can get $60 off your consultation with any medical professional in our network when you seek out an official letter for your housing or travel if you register your animal with us.
+- You can get $60 off your consultation with any medical professional in our network when you seek out an official letter for your housing if you register your animal with us.